Print this page

 (D) FAILURE TO ANSWER.

-A divorce or legal separation case shall be deemed to be “uncontested” unless an answer, motion or stipulation for leave to plead, is filed within 28 days after completion of service by publication.
+A divorce or legal separation case shall be deemed to be “uncontested” unless an answer, motion or stipulation for leave to plead, is filed within 28 days after completion of service.
 If a Defendant appears at the uncontested hearing, the Assigned Judge, in his/her discretion, may go forward with the hearing, may accept testimony or evidence from the Defendant, or may continue the hearing to allow the Defendant time to file an answer.

 (E) TRIAL OR HEARING DATE.